usgs/geomag-algorithms/docs/XYZ.md

 99999, which can lead to seemingly valid, but erroneous values at times when the raw data were known to be bad.

+> Note: this library internally represents data gaps as NaN, and factories convert
+> to this where possible.

 # Algorithm

 The geomag algorithm references the 3 reference frames as geo for geographic/cartesian, obs for observatory and mag for magnetic/cylindrical.
 In reference to this article

-- geo is XYZ
+- `geo` is XYZ
-- obs is heZ
+- `obs` is heZ
-- mag is HDZ
+- `mag` is HDZ

+> Note: in this library all channels are uppercase.
+> We use context (ie obs vs. mag), to differentiate between h,e and HD.
+> This mirrors the various data formats, (ie IAGA2002, etc).

 The underlying library provides calculations for both the basic conversions, such as get_get_y_from_mag, which is based off of Y = H sin(D), and higher level conversions, such as get_geo_from_mag.
-(Which converts HD to XY)
+(Which converts HD to XY).
+These are provided by `geomagio.ChannelConverter`.

 Upper libraries only provide higher level conversions, ie get_geo_from_mag.
 This is the level most users should be accessing.

-Note: In the algorithm, all channels are uppercase.
-We use context (ie obs vs. mag), to differentiate between h,e and HD.
-This mirrors the various data formats, (ie IAGA2002, etc).

-## Math and theory

-In the algorithm we use the atan2 function to handle the noted problem of infinity in atan() calls.

-## Declination Angular Units

-The library internally uses radians for all angles, and factories convert into this standard.

-##Declination Baseline

-The library IAGA factory attempts to parse DECBAS from the iaga comments section.

-##Data Flags

-The library internally represents data gaps as NaN, and factories convert to this where possible.
+These are provided by `geomagio.StreamConverter`.